 Slash is one of my favorite guitar players and the person who inspired me to pick up the guitar when I was 14 years old.
 His bluesy hard rock licks accentuated with epic bends have created a rock legend with a style all of his own.
 So, to massage a line from Dr. Emmett Brown, “If you’re going to connect scale patterns on the guitar, why not do it with some style?”.
-With that said, here are 5 stylist Slash licks to connect scale patterns on the guitar.
+With that said, here are five Slash licks to connect scale patterns on the guitar.

 Lick #1 – Nightrain